 Concomitant left ventricular dysfunction may necessitate use of an intra-aortic balloon pump and/or nitroprusside infusion for afterload reduction.

-Because of the critical role of atrioventricular synchrony and atrial transport in maintaining cardiac output, atrioventricular sequential pacing is the modality of choice when a pacemaker is required.
+Because of the critical role of atrioventricular synchrony in maintaining cardiac output, atrioventricular sequential pacing is the modality of choice when a pacemaker is required.

 A study by Lupi-Herrera et al indicated that primary percutaneous coronary intervention (PPCI) leads to lower mortality rates than does thrombolytic therapy in patients with right ventricular infarction.
 Patients were divided into three groups: those without right ventricular failure, those with right ventricular failure, and those with cardiogenic shock.
 Of all of them, 148 patients underwent thrombolytic therapy and 351 patients were treated with PPCI.
 In-hospital mortality rates at 30 days were as follows :

 This elevation of right ventricular end-diastolic pressure may result in shifting of the interventricular septum toward the left ventricular cavity, which raises left atrial pressure but impairs left ventricular filling due to the mechanical effect of the septum bowing into the left ventricle.
-This alteration in geometry also impairs left ventricular systolic function.
-Therefore, the common practice of aggressive fluid resuscitation for right ventricular dysfunction in shock may be misguided.
-Careful administration of fluid boluses, used in conjunction with noninvasive or invasive assessment of cardiac output, is recommended (500-1000 mL); no further volume challenge is needed if no effect.
+The alteration in geometry also impairs left ventricular systolic function.
+Careful administration of fluid boluses, used in conjunction with noninvasive or invasive assessment of cardiac output, is recommended (500-1000 mL).

-Inotropic therapy is indicated for right ventricular failure when cardiogenic shock persists after right ventricular end-diastolic pressure has been optimized.[27, 42] Inotropes should be used until more data are available.
-Right ventricular end-diastolic pressure of 10-15 mm Hg has been associated with higher output than lower or higher pressures, but marked variability exists in optimal values.
+Inotropic therapy should be considered for right ventricular failure when cardiogenic shock persists after right ventricular end-diastolic pressure has been optimized.[27, 39] Right ventricular end-diastolic pressure of 10-15 mm Hg has been associated with maximal cadiac output, but marked variability exists in optimal values.

-If hypotension persists, consider hemodynamic monitoring with a pulmonary artery catheter, keeping in mind the following admonitions concerning right ventricular perforation: patients with extensive right ventricular necrosis are at risk for right ventricular catheter–related perforation, and passage of a floating balloon catheter or pacemaker must always be performed with great care in such a setting.
+If hypotension persists, consider hemodynamic monitoring with a pulmonary artery catheter, keeping in mind the following admonitions concerning right ventricular perforation: patients with extensive right ventricular necrosis are at risk for right ventricular catheter–related perforation, and passage of a floating balloon catheter or pacemaker must always be performed with care.

 Beta-blocking agents and angiotensin-converting enzyme inhibitors improve right ventricular hemodynamics in patients with biventricular failure and have theoretical benefits in isolated right ventricular failure, but their role in the latter is poorly studied.